If you want to attract leads and sales for your business, you need to publish regular content on LinkedIn.

 First off, this is a genuinely useful piece of content which will add value to Dan’s network, meaning it’s likely to attract engagement.
 Plus it’s video – and videos generally get better engagement than text-only posts (especially as Dan has added captions – remember most people will be watching with the sound turned down).

 Bonus tip.
-Use Rev.com to generation captions and Kapwing to add them permanently to your video.
+Use Rev.com (Affiliate Link) to generation captions and Kapwing to add them permanently to your video.

 Dan takes this a step further.
 Highlighting five LinkedIn users who are great at getting engagement on the platform (myself included) and sharing the strategies they are using is a smart move for several reasons.